 Another key consideration is fixing points.
 Whether you’re lighting from above, at tread level or in the wall, factoring the lighting into your plans is really important in achieving the desired effect.

-3. Illuminate a dark staircase with under-step lighting
+10. Illuminate a dark staircase with under-step lighting

 11. Take measures to avoid glare

 A common mistake when installing staircase lighting is to forget the potential glare that will be caused when walking up the stairs.
 Well-designed marker lights will avoid this by being well recessed into the wall.

 12. Illuminate recessed walls to create a design feature

 Illuminating recessed wall spaces is an effective way of creating an attractive design feature while lighting a staircase.
 Use spotlighting to cast shadows throughout the space and illuminate a simple, stylish feature.
 We love this example, where spotlighting is used to light up minimalist-looking faux flowers.

-6. Light the underside of open riser staircases
+13. Light the underside of open riser staircases

-Are you looking for lighting solutions for open riser staircases?
+Looking for lighting solutions for open riser staircases?
 Hiding a contoured LED strip on the underside of a riser means that they remain out of sight when unlit, but create a soft, floating effect when illuminated.
 The shadows cast below the risers create a subtle and attractive finish.

-7. Or light the underside of a spiral staircase
+14. Or light the underside of a spiral staircase

-If you have a spiral staircase rather than and open riser you can still light it from beneath to make it even more of a focal point in your hallway.
+If you have a spiral staircase rather than an open riser you can still light it from beneath to make it even more of a focal point in your hallway.